 Automotive assembly is highly human-intensive with multiple complex and awkward operations.
 It is time consuming and can lead to work-related injuries for those involved.
 Until recently the technology wasn’t ready to meet the range and complexity of these tasks.
-With robot-mounted Zivid Two 3D vision and sophisticated deep learning software, these assembly operations are now benefitting from automation efficiencies.
+With robot-mounted Zivid Two 3D sensing and sophisticated deep learning software, these assembly operations are now benefitting from automation efficiencies.

 This solution had high requirements for the ‘eyes’ of the robot.
 It also needed highly intelligent decision-making software.
 A combination of Zivid Two and CMES’ EQUAL AI software allow evaluation of solutions before prototype building begins, saving development time and reducing mistakes and risk.

-As 3D vision becomes easier to use, many industries will adapt to the use of 3D vision to make robots more productive and capable.
+As 3D sensing becomes easier to use, many industries will adapt to the use of 3D vision to make robots more productive and capable.
 We believe that 70% of the manual work in the industry can be automated with vision-guided robots.
 With the remarkable performance of Zivid 3D cameras, their industrial ruggedness, color 3D and flexible mounting options, we can open up more and more new opportunities." - Andy Lee, CEO of CMES

 The automotive industry is still very dependent on human labor for much of its operations.
 The assembly process is a particularly human-intensive part of the process.
-Much of the heavier tasks have been handed across to more efficient robots for some time, where the benefits were clearly obvious.
+Much of the heavier tasks have been handed across to more efficient collaborative robots for some time, where the benefits were clearly obvious.
 However, much of the assembly of a vehicle is thousands of smaller items on the car chassis and interior.
 When a human performs these tasks, they are often in awkward to get places, requiring work in uncomfortable positions for a human.
 Humans get fatigued when working this way, and robots don’t, so there is an obvious benefit to automating this work.

-Working with the Zivid Two 3D camera has been only a joyful experience.
+Working with the Zivid Two machine vision camera has been only a joyful experience.
 Our engineers followed the Zivid guidelines, and it was interfaced to, and running with our software in a few days.
 Working with Zivid 3D isn’t hard, most people spend more time thinking about whether it is too hard.

 The video above is an example that can be used in the actual assembly process.
 It shows CMES' automated solution that guides the robot to accurately assemble the Ironman mask by recognizing its distortion and positioning with the Zivid Two 3D vision.

 Manufacturing and logistics are still heavily dependent on human labor.
-In large part this is due to the complexity and unpredictability of the tasks they perform.
-It is easy enough to simply outline the task, but in reality, things rarely work out that way, and little shifts in procedure and factors affecting a task have made it a big challenge to automate.
-Automotive assembly lines are some of the most complex processes in manufacturing and an automobile consists of tens of thousands of individual parts, of all sorts of shapes, colors and assembly complexity.
+In large part, this is due to the complexity and unpredictability of the tasks they perform.
+It is easy enough to outline the task, but in reality, things rarely work out that way, and little shifts in procedure and factors affecting a task have made it a big challenge to automate.
+Automotive assembly lines are some of the most complex processes in manufacturing and an automobile consists of tens of thousands of individual parts, of all sorts of shapes, colors, and assembly complexity.